acroneberger/cpsc5200_assignment3/readme.md

 will update the existing formula stored at that guid to the new data sent.
 If successful, returns:
 ```
 {"Success": "Updated 8784b499-8681-4f47-8daf-ecc90bf27a52"}

-#### /api/get-formula{guid} (GET)
-Retrieve the formula stored for a given guid.
-Returns JSON with `{Error: Not Found}` if the resource is not located.
-#### /api/update-formula/{guid} (PUT)
-Update the formula stored for a given guid.
-Takes the same JSON payload format as `create-formula`.
-If the guid is not found, returns JSON with `{Error: Not Found}`.
-There is no support for partial updates--whatever transformation data is in the commands
 #### /api/remove-formula/{guid} (DELETE)
 Remove a formula (and the given guid).
 If the guid is successfully deleted, returns a `{Success': 'Deleted {guid}}` JSON message.
 If not round returns a `{Error: Not Found}` response.
 #### /api/process-image/{guid} (POST)